 Each Contracting Party shall publish, as appropriate, by means of an official Internet site, at the latest by the time of their entry into force, the laws, regulations, judicial decisions and administrative rulings as appropriate on all implementing measures which pertain to carriers and the services covered by this Agreement.
 It shall also publish the contact details of the relevant competent authority.

+[Article 5 – new]

+Admission to the occupation

+Within two years after the entry into force of this Agreement, the Administrative Committee, created under Article [22] and Annex [VI], shall propose a dedicated new Annex recommending harmonised rules and conditions on admission to the occupation, as a basis for the development of national rules on admission to the occupation, to be applicable to bus and coach companies and their managers, carrying out services under the provisions of this Agreement.

+These rules and conditions shall cover at least the following requirements:

+To have an effective and stable establishment in a Contracting Party;

+To be of good repute;

+To have appropriate financial standing; and

+To have the requisite professional competence.

 Chapter II